jtbwatson/network-assistant/README.md

    ollama list
    ```

-The model is based on Llama 3.2 and configured with a specialized system prompt to provide expert-level network troubleshooting assistance.
+The model is based on Llama 3.2 or phi4 and configured with a specialized system prompt to provide expert-level network troubleshooting assistance.
 It's designed to help IT professionals diagnose and resolve networking issues across various domains.
-You can of course use any model you like, but this has only been tested on Llama 3.2.
+You can of course use any model you like, but this has only been tested on Llama 3.2 and phi4.

 ### Installation Steps